-Time to get messy, light some stuff on fire, and use food products in ways they were never intended!
 Parents and teachers across the internet have found fun ways to teach kids science, and have documented the experiments for the rest of us.
 Here are 15 hands-on science lessons that will stick in a kid’s brain far longer than anything they get from a textbook.

 Teaches: The baking soda base and the citric acid create an endothermic reaction while releasing carbon dioxide in bubble form.
 You have to look up endothermic reaction on your own.

-Fun Quotient: It makes pretty rocks you can eat!
+Fun Quotient: It makes pretty rocks you can eat.

 Teaches: Electromagnets are everywhere.
 They make motors spin, CDs play, and most modern cars run.
 This experiment shows the difference between a permanent magnet (the ones on your fridge) and the kind that can be turned on and off at will.
 When turned on, the electricity forces the molecules in the nail to attract metal, even though the nail itself isn’t magnetic.

 Teaches: Structure matters.
-No matter how flimsy an egg shell is, its actual shape gives it amazing strength, as long as you put the weight in the right place.
+No matter how flimsy an egg shell is, its shape gives it amazing strength, as long as you put the weight in the right place.

 Teaches: Sound waves.
 You can’t see them, but they exist, and they like to party.

 Teaches: When the gas molecules trapped in the soft pliable soap get hot, they need more space.
 They make a break for it and take the soap with them.
-As the temperature of the gas increases so does its volume.
+As the temperature of the gas increases, so does its volume.

-Fun Quotient: Weaponized Marshmallows.
+Fun Quotient: Weaponized marshmallows, hello!

 Teaches: How polymers work.
 Also, on a different level, why you’re not supposed to take the arrow out of a person after they get impaled in movies.